Taylor Heinicke: 2020 season

 On December 8, 2020, Heinicke was signed to the practice squad of the Washington Football Team.
 Prior to joining them, he was in the process of finishing his engineering degree at Old Dominion.
-On December 19, Heinicke was promoted to their active roster.
-In Week 16 against his former Panthers, he played his first game for the team after starting quarterback Dwayne Haskins was benched in the fourth quarter.
-Heinicke completed 12-of-19 passes for 137 yards and a touchdown in the 20–13 loss.
-Haskins was released the following day and Alex Smith was named starter.
+On December 19, Heinicke was promoted to the active roster.
+During Week 16 against his former team, the Carolina Panthers, he made his Washington debut after starting quarterback Dwayne Haskins was benched in the fourth quarter.
+Heinicke completed 12-of-19 passes for 137 yards and a touchdown during the 20–13 loss.
+Haskins was released the following day and Alex Smith was named the starter.

 Heinicke started the team's Wild Card Round playoff game against the Tampa Bay Buccaneers after Smith was ruled out due to a calf injury.
-In his second career start, Heinicke completed 26-of-44 passes for 306 yards, a touchdown, and an interception, while also rushing for 46 yards and a touchdown, during the 31–23 loss.
+In his second career start, Heinicke completed 26-of-44 passes for 306 yards, a touchdown, and an interception while also rushing for 46 yards and a touchdown, during the 31–23 loss.

 2021 season

 As an impending restricted free agent in 2021, Heinicke signed a two-year, $4.75 million contract extension with the team on February 10.

-In the season opener against the Los Angeles Chargers, he came in to relieve starting quarterback Ryan Fitzpatrick, who left in the second quarter with a hip injury.
+During the season opener against the Los Angeles Chargers, Heinicke came in to relieve starting quarterback Ryan Fitzpatrick, who left in the second quarter with a hip injury.
 Heinicke was named the starter after Fitzpatrick was placed on injured reserve following the game.
 The following week, Heinicke's first start came against the New York Giants, in which he threw for 336 yards and two touchdowns during a narrow 30–29 victory.
 After Week 2, Heinicke set an NFL record for the most completions by a quarterback in their first three starts (93).
+However since NFL postseason statistics do not officially count and Heinicke's second start came in the playoffs, this is not an official record.

-In Week 10 against Super Bowl LV champion Tampa Bay Buccaneers, Heinicke threw for 256 yards and a touchdown in a 29–19 upset victory.
-The next week, he played against his former Panthers and recorded 206 passing yards, 29 rushing yards, and three passing touchdowns in a 27–21 road victory.
-In a Week 14 loss against the Dallas Cowboys, Heinicke left the game in the fourth quarter after getting injured on a sack from defensive tackle Neville Gallimore.
-Kyle Allen, again serving as backup to Heinicke with another team, replaced him.
-In the loss, the latter went 11-of-25 pass completions for 122 yards, one interception, and one touchdown.
+During Week 10 against Super Bowl LV champion Buccaneers, Heinicke threw for 256 yards and a touchdown in a 29–19 upset victory.
+In the next game against his former team, the Panthers, Heinicke recorded 206 passing yards and three touchdowns to go along with 29 rushing yards during a 27–21 road victory.
 On December 17, 2021, Heinicke and Allen were placed on the team's COVID-19 reserve list and forced to miss the Week 15 game against the Philadelphia Eagles.
 The team signed Garrett Gilbert in Heinicke's place off the New England Patriots' practice squad.
 Gilbert would go on to play in a 29–19 loss.
 Heinicke was placed back on the active roster on December 23.
+During a Week 16 56–14 road loss to the Dallas Cowboys, Heinicke left in the fourth quarter after getting injured on a sack from defensive tackle Neville Gallimore.
+Kyle Allen, again serving as backup to Heinicke with another team, replaced him.
+In the loss, the latter went 11-of-25 pass completions for 122 yards, a touchdown, and an interception.